-COMPANY'S PHILOSOPHY ON THE CODE OF GOVERNANCE
+LASA'S PHILOSOPHY ON THE CODE OF GOVERNANCE

-Effective corporate governance practices constitute the strong foundation for the company.
-The company philosophy on corporate governance oversees business strategies and ensures fiscal accountability, ethical corporate behavior and fairness to all stakeholders comprising regulators, employees, customers, vendors, investors and society at large.
+Effective corporate governance practices constitute the strong foundation on which successful enterprises are built to last.
+The company's philosophy on corporate governance oversees business strategies and ensures fiscal accountability, ethical corporate behavior and fairness to all stakeholders comprising regulators, employees, customers, vendors, investors and society at large.